zorlakov/tmdb-movies-shows/README.md

 # moviesAndShows
-React app which displays top rated movies and TV shows, with a search all movies/tv shows feature
+React app which displays top rated movies and TV shows using the TMDB API, with a search all movies/tv shows feature.